-- 13.6.3 This area comprises land to the south of Peel Road including part of Hills Meadow Industrial estate, land west of Railway Terrace and land to the south of Douglas Station including Lake Road and land to the north of the River Glass.
+13.6.3 This area comprises land to the south of Peel Road including part of Hills Meadow Industrial estate, land west of Railway Terrace and land to the south of Douglas Station including Lake Road and land to the north of the River Glass.
 The area is currently divided both by the railway lines and by differing site levels.
-The site provides an opportunity to improve linkages and thus circulation within and around Douglas which would allow for greater development opportunities that may currently be hindered by the capacity of the road network. - 13.6.4 The sites could provide for opportunities for development that require larger footprint requirements than some other town centre sites could offer, but there is also the ability to provide development at a higher density than at present.
+The site provides an opportunity to improve linkages and thus circulation within and around Douglas which would allow for greater development opportunities that may currently be hindered by the capacity of the road network.
+The Riverside and Peel Road (East) CTA is also a strategic freight corridor and maintaining accessaccess for commercial vehicles, including HGV's, must be considered in any proposed development.

+The sites could provide for opportunities for development that have larger footprint requirements than some other town centre sites could offer, but there is also the ability to provide development at a higher density than at present.
 The key to such sites will be improved access including as necessary a bridge over the railway linking the sites and a bridge over the River Glass plus flood mitigation.
 Any development should include improved pedestrian and cycleway links, particularly alongside the river.
+The presence of buried river channels and 19th century water management channels such as mill leats may require carefully engineered groundworks.

-Development of this area could include either leisure; retail warehouse (bulky goods); offices and residential uses.
+Development of this area could include either leisure, retail warehouse (bulky goods), offices and residential uses.
 The acceptability of the range of uses and their precise location shall be assessed as part of a development brief taking into account accessibility, highway impact, design, visual impact and flood mitigation.
-Provision for a cycle route that could eventually link to the Millennium cycleway shall be included.
+Provision for a cycle route that could eventually links to the Millennium cyclewayHeritage Trail shall be included.